dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * `Period` - used for days, months, years
 * `Duration` - for days, hours, minutes and seconds.
 Although you can set duration for 365 days - so a year, it’s not the best practise.
 Also you can easily set a duration for 1 year, 2 days and 3 seconds, but it has no constructor for this.
 You should convert to the least measure and pass it to duration.
 * `Duration.toString` always return `PT` (stands for Period of Time) and then duration itself.
 * Period of 1 day and Duration of 24 hours similar but conceptually different.
 If you have DST event, and you add period of 1 day, it would just increase date on 1 day without affecting time.
-But adding 24 hours, will take time into account, and would produce different final time.
+But adding `Duration.ofDays(1)` would actually add 24 hours and will take time into account, and would produce different final time.
 ```java
 import java.time.Duration;
 import java.time.Period;